Proposal for a quantum random number generator using coherent light an a non-classical observable: Acknowledgements

 \section{Acknowledgements}

 RJB acknowledges support from the National Research Council Research Associate Program (NRC RAP).
 CCG acknowledges support under AFRL Summer Faculty Fellowship Program (SFFP).
 PMA and CCG acknowledge support from the Air Force Office of Scientific Research (AFOSR).
+ME, AH, and OP were supported by National Science Foundation grants No. DMR-1839175 and No. PHY-1820882, and by Jefferson Lab LDRD project No. LDRD21-17 under which Jefferson Science Associates, LLC, manages and operates Jefferson Lab.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Air Force Research Laboratory (AFRL).